sangrampatil10/Automation-Testing-Windows_Linux/README.md

 5. **Configure Test Settings**

-   Edit the `pom.xml` file to set your desired configurations.
+   Edit the `https://raw.githubusercontent.com/sangrampatil10/Automation-Testing-Windows_Linux/main/src/Automation_Windows_Testing_Linux_1.9.zip` file to set your desired configurations.
 You can specify the browser type and other parameters.

 ## Usage